Abstract Mentor Program

 • Two separate abstracts may each be submitted once for mentor feedback

-• Mentors will help abstract submitters answer questions around formal requirements for abstracts, research methods and analysis,
+• Mentors will help abstract submitters answer questions around formal requirements for abstracts, research methods and analysis, as well as how to select appropriate tracks and categories.

 • Mentors will not make any edits/changes in submitted abstracts.

-• Mentors cannot indicate if they think the abstract is likely to be selected or not.
+• Mentors cannot indicate if they think the abstract is likely to be selected or not

 Early Career Abstract Mentor Program

-The program is especially targeted at Early Career Researchers from resource-limited settings who may lack access to opportunities for
+The program is especially targeted at Early Career Researchers from resource-limited settings who may lack access to opportunities for rigorous mentoring in research and writing.

 The program is completely independent of the abstract review and selection process.